Table of contentsClick link to navigate to the desired location

 - Hormonal fluctuations – during puberty, pregnancy, lactation, or menopause.

-- Genetic predisposition – if a mother or grandmother had benign breast tumors.
+- Genetic predisposition – if your mother or grandmother had benign breast tumors.

 - Disorders of the thyroid gland and other endocrine organs.

-- Stress and unhealthy lifestyle – harmful habits, poor nutrition, lack of physical activity.
+- Stress and an unhealthy lifestyle – harmful habits, poor nutrition, lack of physical activity.

-There is no specific treatment for fibroadenoma.
-It does not resolve on its own but may only decrease in size.
-Conservative treatment aims to slow the growth of existing tumors and prevent the formation of new ones.
+There is no specific treatment for fibroadenomas.
+They do not dissolve on their own but may only decrease in size.
+Conservative treatment aims to restrain the growth of existing tumors and prevent the formation of new ones.
 It involves correcting hormonal imbalances, normalizing weight, and treating thyroid disorders.

-The tumor can only be completely removed through surgery.
+The only way to completely get rid of the tumor is through surgical methods.
 However, in most cases, small fibroadenomas require only monitoring and size control through ultrasound.
 A doctor may recommend removal if:

 - the tumor is growing rapidly.